AxelVoitier/clyo/README.md

     cli(prog_name=NAME)
 ```

-Now if your invoke your tool without any command, it will start the prompt.
+Now if you invoke your tool without any command, it will start the prompt.

 You can also customise the prompt either by manipulating the session object, or by passing
 some of the [prompt-toolkit `prompt()` arguments](https://python-prompt-toolkit.readthedocs.io/en/stable/pages/reference.html#prompt_toolkit.shortcuts.prompt) to the `repl()` method.